Hierarchical Bayesian Bootstrap for Heterogeneous Treatment Effect Estimation: Adverse Event Risk of Proton versus Photon Therapy

 \subsection{Parametric Model for Causal Incidence Difference}

 In this setting, our outcome is a count of adverse events over the 90-day follow-up, $Y\in \{0\} \cup \mathbb{Z}^{+}$.
 We observe data across $K=8$ cancer types (e.g., lung, head and neck, and esophagus/gastric) indicated by $V$.
 Let $A=1$ denote proton while $A=0$ denote photon.
 Finally, let $W$ be a vector of confounders including baseline age, race, sex, body-mass index (BMI), insurance plan, and charlson comorbidity index (a measure of baseline health status).
 We specify a conditional Poisson outcome model with the regression below.
-We adjust for race, sex, and insurance plan as categorical covariates, while using a cubic B-spline for age.
-BMI and charlson index are included as continuous covariates.
-More details on specification and prior choices are given in Appendix \ref{ap:application}.
-The model for each stratum can be written as
+We adjust for race, sex, and insurance plan as categorical covariates.
+BMI, age, and charlson index are included as continuous covariates.
+More details on specification and prior choices are given in Section 4 of the supplement.
+The mean of the Poisson distribution is modeled as $E[Y_i \mid A_i, W_i, V_i =v] = \exp \{\beta^{v} + W_i' \eta^{v} + A_i\theta^{v} \}$.
 Though parametric, such models are common in practice.
 Note we allow coefficients to vary across strata.
 Our target of interest here is the causal incidence difference within each stratum $\Psi(v) = E[Y^1\mid V=v] - E[Y^0\mid V=v]$.
 A negative value indicates lower incidence of adverse events due to proton therapy relative to photon.
-To obtain this, we integrate the above regression over various estimators of $P_v(W)$.
-Figure \ref{fig:poisreg} displays results under three different estimates of $P_v$ - including the HBB (with $M=100$), BB, and the empirical distribution of $W$ in each stratum.
+To obtain this, we integrate the above regression over various estimators of $P_v(w)$.
+In the left panel of Figure \ref{fig:datares} displays results under three different estimates of $P_v$ - including the HBB (with $M=100$), BB, and the empirical distribution of $W$ in each stratum.
+Note that in the outcome model for gynecological cancer, we do not include sex, since this cancer occurs only in women.
+Even though the HBB places positive mass on male sex, since we do not integrate the outcome model along this dimension when computing $\Psi(\text{gyn})$ it has no effect.
 While the estimates for $\Psi(v)$ are largely similar across strata, note the HBB intervals are typically slightly shorter.
 Similarly, the point estimates are typically higher in these strata.
 This may partially reflect the trading off of increasing biased for reduced variability, as demonstrated in the simulations.
 However, these simulation results were averages across many runs.
 In any single data analysis, HBB need not produce narrower intervals.